Electrostatics/APBS_Sphinx/prototype/README.md

 This is still very much in the prototype phase.
 Beyond here there be monsters!

 ## Building the Beast
 First off, you'll need Python 3.4.3.
 Python 3.4.x may work just as well, but I haven't tried.
-You'll also need a C++11 compiler and CMake.
+You'll also need a C++11 compiler and CMake (3.2.x).

-The process is anything but automagic, and we hope to fix that before too much longer.

 ### Install Python Virtual Environment, install dependencies and generate JSON schema from PDBx/mmCIF star file
 1. `cd <sphinx_repo>/prototype`